jlevy/lft/lft.md

 - **Accidental complexity:** As you build something, it invariably becomes more and more complex.
 Most large, popular software is so complex few normal people can even hold all the details in their mind.
-  But a lot of it is details that don't really matter in the design process.
+  But a lot of it is details that don’t really matter in the design process.
   Accidental complexity arises not from nature or from human desires but from the engineering process.